valkey-io/valkey-doc/commands/shutdown.md

 * **NOW** skips waiting for lagging replicas, i.e. it bypasses the first step in the shutdown sequence.
 * **FORCE** ignores any errors that would normally prevent the server from exiting.
   For details, see the following section.
+* **SAFE** will return an error if it is unsafe to shut down.
+  For details, see the following section.
 * **ABORT** cancels an ongoing shutdown and cannot be combined with other flags.

 ## Conditions where a SHUTDOWN fails